“Nothing exists in a fixed way. Birth and death…keep going on…continually and eternally.”

 “The rain in the morning isn’t good or bad, comforting or threatening.
 It’s not even ‘rain’.
 It’s just what it is.
 Everything is just what it is.”
 (Chödrön, 86)

-Because the truth of what it is, is: We are all going through it.
-All of us are experiencing life in its fullest form, and life in its fullest form means constantly navigating death–literal deaths of loved ones, deaths of relationships, jobs, dreams.
-Life in its fullest form also means navigating the births of new dreams and ideas, new relationships and opportunities.
-Alongside the bubbles that keep bursting and troubles that keep a’brewing coexists immense beauty that keeps unfolding and joy that keeps a’coming.
+Because the truth of it is what it is, is: We are all going through it.
+All of us are experiencing life in its fullest form, and life in its fullest form means constantly navigating death: literal deaths of loved ones, deaths of relationships, jobs, hopes&dreams.
+And life in its fullest form also means navigating countless births: the births of new relationships and opportunities, new dreams and ideas, new aspirations&possibilities.
+The truth of it is what it is, is: alongside the constant bursting of bubbles coexists such incredible beauty and unfathomable joys.

 “As you get more familiar with birth and death in every moment…you will have insight that there are continual and endless opportunities to have a fresh start.
 In each new moment, one lifetime ends, and another begins…you can never be stuck…”